polarbeargo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

+[//]: # (Image References)

+[image1]: ./answer-img/Exposing_Grafana.png
+[image2]: ./answer-img/verify_the_monitoring_installation.png

 **Note:** For the screenshots, you can store all of your answer images in the `answer-img` directory.

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
+* Run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation
+![][image1]
 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
+* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.
+![][image2]
 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.